-Austin Ashe from Current by GE discusses San Diego transforming light poles into real time data intelligent collectors with nodes. embedded with sensors
+Austin Ashe from Current by GE discusses San Diego transforming light poles into real time data intelligent collectors with nodes and embedded with sensors.

 Can you give us some background as to how Current got started, and how you came to be involved with GE?

 Since GE Lighting was formed, the lighting industry has gone through several decades of rapid evolution.
 We realized there was an opportunity for GE Lighting to take a new shape and form with the emergence of digital technologies and we started to focus on not just the light itself, but more on socket that light was going into.
 We concluded that such a socket represented a very valuable piece of real estate, both within buildings since they all have ceilings and for outdoor environments, like parking lots or streets, since they all have light poles for example.

 And so, in 2016, Current was officially born.
 It’s the perfect blend of energy savings technologies, with digital capabilities that unlock so much more value that energy savings alone.
 GE Lighting remains a strong business that is focused on the consumer side of the industry.

 You were very recently acquired by AIP.
 What were those negotiations like?
 Does such a change have any impact on the direction of Current as a company?

 It definitely doesn’t change anything in terms of our focus.
 If anything, portfolio partnerships like with AIP that focus is on enabling industrial, complex, technologies only serve to accelerate our progress and complement us even more.
 Customers are as excited as we are to continue the journey we started together.